Mr-Mappie/mappie/website/src/posts/getting-started/posts/configuration.md

     useDefaultArguments = false // Disable using default arguments in implicit mappings. strictness {
-        visibility = true // Allow calling constructors not visible from the calling scope enums = true // Do not report an error if not all enum sources are mapped }
+        visibility = true // Allow calling constructors not visible from the calling scope enums = false // Do not report an error if not all enum sources are mapped }
 }
 ```